xmrack/OxBlocks/README.md

 where the endpoint exists in both, so existing consumers migrate without changes — and so the two can be differentially tested against the same chain.

-## Memory safety, stated honestly

-Every crate in this workspace sets `#![forbid(unsafe_code)]`, enforced at compile time rather than by review.

-That covers **our** code.
-It does not cover the dependency tree: transitive crates contain `unsafe`, and claiming otherwise would be false.
-What the project actually guarantees is narrower and worth stating plainly — no consensus code, no database handle, and no C++ in the web process, and no `unsafe` in the code we wrote.

-The tree is **108 third-party crates**, of which 6 are proc-macros.
-That is ordinary for an async HTTP service and it is not small in absolute terms; quoting the number is more useful than calling it lean.
-Count it yourself with `cargo tree --workspace -e normal`, deduplicated by name and version.
-Three things hold it in place:

-* `deps-baseline.txt` lists every crate in the tree, and `tools/check-deps.sh` fails in CI when one enters or leaves without that file being updated in the same commit.
-  It compares names rather than versions, so routine upgrades stay quiet.
-* `cargo deny` runs in CI over advisories, licences, duplicate versions and source registries, and denies unmaintained crates outright.
-* `monerod-rpc` speaks to the daemon through `hyper` rather than `reqwest`. reqwest enables `tower-http/follow-redirect`, which Cargo unifies across the workspace and which pulls `url` &rarr; `idna` &rarr; ~25 ICU crates of Unicode tables &mdash; all of it carried so the client could then set its redirect policy to `none`.
-Dropping it removed 28 crates and added none.
-* `monerod-rpc` on its own builds without the `tls` feature, dropping 12 crates.
-The `oxblocks` binary always links TLS: `explorer-web` depends on `monerod-rpc` with default features and exposes no way to turn it off, which is deliberate — a production explorer reaching a remote daemon should not need a flag to get encryption.

-`.github/workflows/ci.yml` also runs `tools/check-unsafe.sh`, which fails if any crate stops inheriting the workspace lint.
-It is checked in a state where removing `workspace = true` from one crate makes it exit non-zero — a gate that cannot fail is not a gate.

-`release` builds keep `overflow-checks` on.
-Explorer arithmetic is chain-derived u64s (amounts, ring offsets, heights); a silent wrap is a wrong number on a page.

 ## Layout

 | Crate | Role |